Tuning Topological Superconductivity in Phase-Controlled Josephson Junctions with Rashba and Dresselhaus Spin-Orbit Coupling: Introduction

 In this paper, we show how the addition of Dresselhaus SOC in 2DEGs grown along the [001] crystallographic direction\footnote{By 2DEGs grown along the [001] crystallographic direction we mean 2DEGs where the [001] crystallographic direction is perpendicular to the plane of the 2DEG.} offers additional knobs that can be used to test and tune Majorana bound states in phase-controlled Josephson junctions: First, we show that Josephson junctions with an arbitrary combination of Rashba and Dresselhaus SOC can also host Majorana bound states as long as the in-plane magnetic field is oriented appropriately.
 The combination of Rashba and Dresselhaus SOC can yield various Fermi contours and spin textures\cite{Zutic2004:RMP,Fabian2007:APS} [see Figs.~\ref{fig:Scheme}(b)-(d) for examples] and introduces an effective spin-orbit field for propagation parallel to the S/N interfaces.
 Analogously to the situation in wires with SOC, the in-plane magnetic field should ideally be perpendicular to this effective spin-orbit field for a topological phase with localized Majorana end states to appear.
-Hence, Majorana bound states based on phase-controlled Josephson junctions can appear in a wide class of 2DEGs as long as there is strong SOC.
+Hence, Majorana bound states based on phase-controlled Josephson junctions can appear in a wide class of 2DEGs as long as there is strong SOC.\footnote{The interplay between Rashba and Dresselhaus SOC offers rich possibilities for topological states in superconducting systems: In 2D noncentrosymmetric superconductors, for example, the combination of Rashba and Dresselhaus SOC can give rise to topological edge states [M. Biderang, H. Yavari, M.-H. Zare, P. Thalmeier, and A. Akbari, Phys.
+Rev. B \textbf{98}, 014524 (2018)].
+In proximity-induced superconducting [110] thin films with Dresselhaus SOC or in proximity-induced superconducting [001] thin films with equal Rashba and Dresselhaus SOC, flat zero-energy states emerge under an in-plane Zeeman field.
+[S. Ikegaya, Y. Asano, and Y. Tanaka, Phys.
+Rev. B \textbf{91}, 174511 (2015); S. Ikegaya and Y. Asano, Phys.
+Rev. B \textbf{95}, 214503 (2017); S. Ikegaya, S. Kobayashi, and Y. Asano, Phys.
+Rev. B \textbf{97}, 174501 (2018)].}